alifrahman363/alifrahman363/README.md

 <h1 align="center">Hi 👋, I'm M. Alif Ur Rahman</h1>
 <h3 align="center">A passionate front-end developer from Bangladesh.
 Worked as a Jr. Software Engineer at Sheraspace.
 Currently, working as a front-end developer at LegoIO and back-end developer at AFBL</h3>

-- 💬 Ask me about **JavaScript, React, Vue, Python, Flask & Node Js**
+- 💬 Ask me about **JavaScript, React.js, Vue.js, Nest.js, Python, Flask, Node.js, TypeORM, Mongoose**

 - 📫 How to reach me **alifrahman363@gmail.com**